 FAQ Google Tag Manager Data Layers

-How do I fire a tag with a datalayer.push()?
+How do I fire a tag with a dataLayer.push()?

 What data should I add to the Data Layer?

 The data you add depends on what you want to measure.
-For sales measurements, order ID, total amount, shipping costs, taxes and coupons are valuable.
+For sales metrics, order ID, total amount, shipping costs, taxes and coupons are valuable.
 For tracking login activity, user ID and login method are useful.

 Do I need a separate Data Layer for server side tracking?

-No, for server side tracking you use the same Data Layer as for client-side tracking.
+No, for Server side tracking you use the same Data Layer as for client side tracking.

 Are there standard names for events and parameters in the Data Layer?

-No, you can name events however you want, such as “login,” “log in,” “log_in,” etc. Parameters can also be named freely, unless you are implementing specific data structures such as Enhanced Ecommerce via GTM, which have strict naming rules.
-For other situations, parameter names may vary at your discretion.
+No, you can name events however you want, such as "login," "log in," "log_in," etc. Parameters can also be named freely, unless you are implementing specific data structures such as Enhanced Ecommerce via GTM, which have strict naming rules.
+For other situations, parameter names can vary at your discretion.

 I need custom data, but find it difficult to go deep technically.
 What can I do?

-You can send documentation and manuals to your developer and then check their implementation through GTM’s Preview and Debug mode to make sure everything is set up correctly.
+You can send documentation and manuals to your developer and then check their implementation through GTM's Preview and Debug mode to make sure everything is set up correctly.
 We at TAGGRS also offer implementation.
-For this you can fill out this contact form
+For this, you can fill out this contact form.